chunloklo/game-dev-projects/README.md

 ## Untitled Fighting Game - Solo Developer

-A 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game design ideas.
+A 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game design ideas

 This game is being developed in Unity with rollback netcode